LinkPhoenix/THP_Installfest/README.md

-# InstallFest The Hacking Project
+# InstallFest for The Hacking Project

 # Description

 Scripting aims to automate the installation repairing a working environment for French training The Hacking Project

 # How to use

+## Prerequisites

+- A Unix-like operating system: Linux
+- `curl` or `get`should be installed
+- The option "Run as a login sheel" must be activated in your terminal's preferences

 ## With curl